Jojo Babie Exposes Major Underboob In Tiniest Bra For Sizzling Bedroom Selfie

 In addition, the model seems to be getting in the mood for Halloween, as she shared a new recipe with her followers.
 Babie often promotes 1st Phorm, which is a supplements company.
 And every once in a while, Jojo shares different recipes to help people enjoy their supplements in new ways.
 This time, it was a recipe for pumpkin protein muffins.

-Babie has also shared a couple of Instagram stories, one which promoted her newest photo.
+Babie has also shared a couple of Instagram stories, one of which promoted her newest photo.
 She also shared a quote.

 “If we aren’t f*cking up each other’s sleep schedule, it ain’t real,” it read.